choudharyus/Interview-workshop1/lib/behavioral.md

 Behavioral interview questions are a great way to break the ice during an interview.
-The questions will be pretty general and a way for the interviewer to learn a little bit about the candidate.
+The questions will be pretty general and a way for the interviewer to learn a little bit about you as a candidate.

 That said, they are not questions you want to take lightly!
-Think of them as easy points: with a little practice, you will be able to come up with a great answer on the spot.
+Think of them as easy points.
+With a little practice, you will be able to come up with a great answer on the spot.

 ## Instructions

 Work through the list of questions below, one by one.
-For each question, spend 5 minutes jotting down notes for what you want to say when asked that particular questions.
+Spend around 20 minutes reading through the questions and jotting down notes for what you want to say in your answer to each question.
 This should be done as a team!
 Work together, trade ideas, and help each other refine what you want to say.

 Once you have some notes for each question, it's interview time!
 Each group member will take turns being the candidate (the one answering questions) and the